renderedtext/semaphore-docs-new/source/docs/guide-to-getting-started-with-semaphore.md

 [Semaphore Community](https://semaphoreci.com/community) is a collection of tutorials and interviews on continuous delivery practices and tools for various programming languages, written by Semaphore engineers and contributors from the community.
+You can take a look at all categories and [read tutorials about the technologies of your choice](https://semaphoreci.com/community/tags).

-You can get started with general practice tutorials:
+We recommend you to read a few general practice tutorials:

 * [Why We Need Continuous Integration](https://semaphoreci.com/community/tutorials/continuous-integration)
 * [Behavior-driven Development](https://semaphoreci.com/community/tutorials/behavior-driven-development)
 * [How to Deal With and Eliminate Flaky Tests](https://semaphoreci.com/community/tutorials/how-to-deal-with-and-eliminate-flaky-tests)

-You can also take a look at all categories and [read tutorials about the technologies of your choice](https://semaphoreci.com/community/tags).

 This should be all you need to get started with building and deploying your application with Semaphore.
 If you have any questions or need some more hands-on assistance,